HP LaserJet: Evolution of control panel

 With the advent of the LaserJet 4000 in 1997, the control panel was completely redesigned.
 The Shift button, which might have been confusing, was gone.
 There was a Menu, an Item and a Value button.
-Each of these might be clicked left or right.
+Each of these could be clicked left or right.
 There was a Select button, a large green Go button, and a small orange Cancel Job button.
-Configuration through the control panel was easier and more intuitive: menus could be navigated with the Menu button.
-Then, items within the menu selected with the Item button.
-The Value button – which had - (decrease) and + (increase) indications – could be used to select a specific setting or value.
+Configuration through the control panel was easier and more intuitive; menus could be navigated with the Menu button, then items within the menu could be selected with the Item button.
+The Value button, which had - (decrease) and + (increase) indications, could be used to select a specific setting or value.
 The Select button was used to select or confirm a particular choice.
-The display was adapted to a blue-backlit two-line LCD display.
+The display was adapted to a blue-backlit two-line LCD.

-Newer models such as the LaserJet 600 series now include a full color LCD display.
-Two directional arrow buttons and a Ok button replace the multiple menu navigation buttons of the 4000 series.
-A numeric keypad and other specialized buttons are also included for job storage, copy, and fax usage on models with those features.
+Newer models such as the LaserJet 600 series now included a full color LCD.
+Two directional arrow buttons and a Ok button replaced the multiple menu navigation buttons of the 4000 series.
+A numeric keypad and other specialized buttons were also included for job storage, copy, and fax usage on models with those features.